Skip to content

 Discover onvif devices

-This command discovers ONVIF-compatible devices (such as IP cameras and NVRs) on the local LAN and saves the output to config.csv.
+This command discovers IP devices (such as IP cameras and NVRs) on the local network.
+It saves the IP addresses in a config.csv file.

 brainframe-onvif-tools discover